 There are numerous articles on the internet claiming to “expose” Charles Taze Russell, a prominent religious leader from the 19th century.
-Almost one hundred years after his death, Russell critics continue to advance disproven accusations leveled against him by those opposed to his teachings related to the Bible.
+Over one hundred years after his death, Russell critics continue to advance disproven and slanderous accusations leveled against him by those opposed to his teachings related to the Bible.

 DID YOU KNOW? ………

 - That while Charles Taze Russell did establish the Watchtower Bible & Tract Society he is NOT the founder of what became known as the Jehovah’s Witnesses organization.
-Mr. Russell died in 1916, and the Jehovah’s Witnesses as we know them today began in 1931.
+Pastor Russell died in 1916 and the Jehovah’s Witnesses, as we know them today, began in 1931.

 SEE THIS ARTICLE FROM THE NORTH SEATTLE BIBLE STUDENTS